LGBT flag

 LGBT-open social events

 An enriching social life should be a core belief for housing providers.
-This isn’t just to entertain seniors, but rather to keep up their health.
+This isn’t just to entertain seniors, but rather to upkeep their health.
 It’s important for LGBT seniors to have access to social activities, ranging from yoga and gym classes, art workshops, book clubs, language courses, nature walks, karaoke, social dances, trivia contests, happy hours – you name it!

 LGBT dating